ryantd42/NY-Legislative-Git/2023/A9510A-2023/bill.md

  OF  A  SAFE  AND  NUTRITIOUS  FOOD  SERVICE PROGRAM WITH PRICE BEING THE PRIMARY FACTOR AND MOST  HEAVILY  WEIGHTED  BUT  NOT  THE  DETERMINATIVE FACTOR.
   §  2.
-This act shall take effect immediately.
+This  act shall take effect immediately and shall expire and be deemed repealed five years after such effective date.